frank22004/3rd-ML100Days/README.md

 40. Day40: Logics regression can be modified with LASSO and Ridge.
 Two function can be implemented by `sklearn.linear_model.Lasso(alpha = 1.0)` and `sklearn.linear_model.Ridge(alpha=1.0, solver='svd')`

+41. Day50: Learn to use `sklearn.cluster.KMeans` for K-mean algorithm